 - Fever-Tree is a very popular choice, but be warned, it has a lot of bite.

 - I personally try to avoid Gosling’s Ginger Beer.

-- If you happen to be in a region where it’s sold, I really like Eli’s Ginger Beer because it has bite, but is a bit more mellow than some other varieties.
+- If you happen to be in a region where it’s sold, I really like Eli’s Ginger Beer because it has a bite but is a bit more mellow than some other varieties.

 - Fentimans and Bundaberg are other great options but choose what you like, they are all so different.

 How To Make a Virgin Moscow Mule: